hutte-recipes/hutte-flxbl/README.md

 _Note that Flxbl is the new brand for DX@Scale (more on [DX@Scale Becomes Flxbl](https://medium.com/flxbl/dx-scale-becomes-flxbl-%CB%88fleks%C9%99b-%C9%99-l-why-a9b12eb0f79b))_

-This recipe joins the best of the worlds of Flxbl (formerly DX@Scale) and Hutte.
-The recipe starts from the [Flxbl(DX@Scale) template](https://github.com/dxatscale/dxatscale-template), upgraded to the newly created CLI `sfp` and it has been throughrously adapted to be used in combination with Hutte and therefore incorporating the best functionalities of Hutte platform in the different automations.
+This Hutte recipe joins the best of the worlds of Flxbl (formerly DX@Scale) and Hutte.

 To showcase the combination of Hutte and Flxbl the [Easy-Spaces-LWC](https://github.com/trailheadapps/easy-spaces-lwc) application is added to this repository, which follows a modular archictecture.